Panorama uses Log Collectors to aggregate logs from

 use Panorama to configure and manage Log Collectors, they are also

-.
+known as managed collectors.
 Panorama can manage two

 types of Log Collectors: